 Recently I’ve been spending time thinking about my ability or lack of ability to trust.
-It is so easy to remember the people who proved untrustworthy, or why I didn’t trust in a possibility or even myself.
-What has been hard is to look back at how not trusting people who had worked hard to show me they could be trusted has created conflict and even ruined friendships.
-And how by withholding trust I have missed out on self awareness and the “what could have been” feeling.
+It is so easy to remember the people who proved untrustworthy, why I didn’t trust in a possibility or even myself.
+It has been hard to look back at how not trusting people who had worked hard to show me they could be trusted created conflict and even ruined friendships.
+And how by withholding trust, I have missed out on self-awareness and the “what could have been” feeling.

 - being wrong